Thinking of solo travel but not sure where to start? START HERE!

 Vojvodina, however, is another story.
 Autonomous it may be, but firmly Serb.

-Novi Sad is Serbia's second-largest city, with a history every bit as tumultuous as that of the rest of the country.
-It may feel quaint, but the 'older' buildings mostly date from the mid-19th century (the city was destroyed by Hungary during the revolutionary fervor that hit Europe in 1848), and the three bridges, bombed during the 1999 NATO air raids, are brand new.
+Novi Sad is Serbia’s second-largest city, with a history every bit as tumultuous as that of the rest of the country: no Serbia tour would be complete without it.
+It may feel quaint, but the ‘older’ buildings mostly date from the mid-19th century (Hungary destroyed the city during the revolutionary fervor that hit Europe in 1848), and the three bridges, bombed during the 1999 NATO air raids, are brand new.

 It’s difficult to list all the powers that have ruled Novi Sad but it was part of the Austro-Hungarian Empire (or ruled by the Hapsburg dynasty) for well over two centuries.
 The rebuilt town reflects that architectural heritage.

-This is a city of youth.
-It hosts the famous EXIT music festival (created to 'exit' the bad times) and has been named 2019 European Youth Capital.
-It was also designated a European Capital of Culture for 2021, the first non-EU city to land that title.
+Of all the cities of Serbia this is possibly the most youthful.
+It hosts the famous EXIT music festival (created to ‘exit’ the bad times) and was named 2019 European Youth Capital.
+It was also designated a European Capital of Culture for 2021, the first non-EU city to land that title, although activities were moved to 2022 due to the Covid epidemic.

 Towering across the Danube from the city center is the mammoth Petrovardin Fortress, which hosts the city's many celebrations (including EXIT) and has plenty of cool spots to avoid the summer sun.